reisir/settings/README.md

        * This is mostly because I want the error logs to have access to the Name
  - [ ] Make a better way to disable the changing of variables
  - [ ] Invert property for toggles
+ - [ ] Dynamically get list of templates for $implementedTypes
+   - [ ] Dynamically include all includes in Rainmeter.inc template
+ - [ ] Hold alt to override auto-inject?
  - [ ] Slider template
+ - [ ] Toggle for variable indenting
  - [ ] Write wiki for templates
  - [ ] Write more examples for the wiki
  - [ ] Better (custom ?) colour picker that can handle alpha